rucNick/Historical-Documents-site/README.md

 # Historical-Documents-site
 This script allows for asynchronous downloading of PDF documents from the Mecklenburg Historical Documents site.
-Users can specify document types, book numbers, and page ranges for downloading.
+Users can specify document types, book numbers, page ranges and book ranges for downloading.
 The orginal site:https://www.meckrodhistorical.com/welcome.asp
 ## Setup
 1. Ensure you have Python 3.7 or later installed on your system.